Producing a Management Plan is a statutory requirement for every National Landscape. Its purpose is to:

-- State the condition of the AONB and how the effectiveness of its management will be monitored.
+- State the condition of the National Landscape and how the effectiveness of its management will be monitored.

-- Reflect the views and aspirations of a wide range of AONB stakeholders and parties with an interest in it.
+- Reflect the views and aspirations of a wide range of National Landscape stakeholders and parties with an interest in it.

 - Co-ordinate the work of different partner organisations.

 The South Devon National Landscape Management Plan covering the period April 2019 to March 2024 has been formally adopted by South Hams District Council, Devon County Council, Torbay Council and Plymouth City Council.

 This is the fourth statutory National Landscape Management Plan for the South Devon National Landscape; the Plan can be downloaded below.
 A minor update is required to reference the adopted Joint Local Plan and the annexes are to be finalised.

 The Management Plan has two elements: Part 1 – The Strategy and Part 2 – The Delivery Plan.
 The Delivery Plan is revised and updated on an annual basis; the 2022-2023 version can be downloaded from this page.
 If you require a different format please contact us.